Skip to main content

 American Painting, Poetry, Prose, and “Progress” in the Nineteenth Century

-The intersection of art, literature, and history during the 19th century is addressed in this module that provide educators of various disciplines pedagogical ideas and a multitude of components they can use to adapt existing lesson plans or create entirely new ones as their students explore the work of the Hudson River School artists, transcendentalists, and the Knickerbocker Group.
-Themes addressed include westward expansion, nature, and Native Americans.
+Explore the intersection of 19th-century art, literature, and history in a module that provides educators of various disciplines pedagogical ideas and a multitude of components needed to adapt existing lesson plans or create entirely new ones.

 By 2018 William Reese Company Teacher Fellow, Bob Fenster